hbctraining/variant_analysis/lessons/12_automation_of_variant_calling.md

 In this case, `Job_C.sbatch` won't queue until `Job_A.sbatch` and `Job_B.sbatch` exit without an error.
 Furthermore, you can queue a dependent job on a job that is dependent, thus creating an entire pipeline of dependent jobs.

-> NOTE: If any part of your pipeline gets an error, then the pipeline will stall and you will need to use `scancel` to cancel your dependent jobs and requeue them.
+> NOTE: The behavior on O2 is that if any part of your pipeline gets an error, then the pipeline will stop and the downstream dependent jobs will be cancelled.
+Some high-performance computing clusters will not cancel the downstream dependent jobs though and you will need to manually remove them from the queue with `scancel`.

 #### Writing the Wrapper script